jesusantguerrero/atmosphere/README.md

 ## About Loger

-Loger (House in french) as family managing home is almost like being CEO of a company.
-There's a lot of things going on and that you have to keep in mind.
-Things like **budget**, **expenses**, **subscriptions** to keep healthy financial habits managing goals/savings like **emergency fund** or planning your next vacations or Christmas;
-having a **Meal Plan**, grocery list generated with the things you need... well, you get the point.
+Loger (House in french) as a family managing home is almost like being CEO of a company.
+There are a lot of things going on that you have to keep in mind.
+Things like budgeting, expenses, subscriptions to keep healthy financial habits managing goals/savings like an emergency fund or planning your next vacation or Christmas; having a Meal Plan, grocery list generated with the things you need... well, you get the point.

 All the things mentioned above are part of our family/personal routine.
 We do it in our minds or paper or if you are like me with different software.
 Loger aims to be a central point to manage all that an more.

 ## ✨Features: